dotnet/docs/docs/core/unmanaged-api/profiling/index.md

 The profiling API enables a profiler to monitor a program's execution by the common language runtime (CLR).

 These articles describe APIs that were introduced in .NET Core 2.0 and later versions.
-For .NET Framework-era unmanaged APIs, see [.NET Framework profiling](../../../framework/unmanaged-api/profiling/index.md).
+For .NET Framework-era unmanaged APIs, most of which can also be used to profile .NET (Core) apps, see [.NET Framework profiling](../../../framework/unmanaged-api/profiling/index.md).

 ## Structures